 Typically, most home solar panel systems are wired with a combination of series connections and parallel connections.

-While there are pros and cons of utilizing exclusively series or parallel wiring in small, DIY solar energy systems, whole home systems often need both types of connections to achieve the critical balance of voltage and amperage necessary to efficiently produce solar power and send it through the rest of your inverter system.
+While there are pros and cons of utilizing exclusively series or parallel wiring in small, DIY solar energy systems, whole home systems often need both types of connections to achieve the critical balance of voltage and amperage necessary to efficiently produce solar power and send it through your inverter system.

 Note: To maximize each solar panel’s individual production, solar energy systems that use microinverters are always wired in a parallel connection.

-Solar Panel Wiring: Series vs Parallel
+Solar Panel Wiring: Series vs. Parallel

 While it never hurts to have a breadth of technical knowledge in your back pocket while looking at your solar options, series vs. parallel wiring is another step of the solar installation process best achieved when an expert can develop a solution specifically for your home.